reputage/didery.js/docs/api/putBlobs.rst

 ########
 putBlobs
 ########
 This function uses fetch to hit the PUT blobs endpoint of a didery server.
-The POST history endpoint updates encrypted key blobs.
+The PUT blobs endpoint updates encrypted key blobs.
 The PUT endpoint should only be used to update the current key after key rotation and revocation events.
 Data put to the server will be verified against signatures.
 If any discrepancies are found the operation will fail.
 This function is asynchronous.